 Writing tips can be found all over the internet.
 I’ve even written a number of them.
 But do they really provide you the skills needed to write stories that people read, engage with, and share with their friends?

 Writing things people want to read is not as difficult as you might think.
 Take these opening paragraphs, for example; they don’t actually mean anything.
 Most people won’t read them.
 They’re just scrolling past them, looking for the bold text or bullet points.

 Just include some sentences to add length to your story and appear you actually know what you’re talking about.

 Lists are what people care about.
 Make the bullet points good.
 People will read them.
 They won’t, however, read the explanation you provide.
-It takes time that could be spent doing other things, like reading the next bullet point.
+It takes time that they could spend doing other things, like reading the next bullet point.

-People just want a quick tip they can read and feel a sense of enlightenment.
+People want a quick tip they can read and feel a sense of enlightenment.
 No one will read your explanations.
-Again, just add a few sentences that make it look like you know what you’re talking about.
+Again, add a few sentences that make it look like you know what you’re talking about.
 Even if you don’t.
-Because, let’s face it, you probably don’t.
+Because let’s face it, you probably don’t.

-People won’t actually read your headline until they are attracted by the cover photo.
+People won’t actually read your headline until the cover photo attracts them.
 Make it a good one.
 Using someone writing or typing is good.
 Something abstract or attractive is better.
-When in doubt, throw a curve ball and use an image that vaguely connects to your topic.
+When in doubt, throw a curveball and use an image that vaguely connects to your topic.

 You now have all the tips needed to write a blog post that people will read.
 They probably won’t remember any of the details in five minutes, but that’s ok.
 You already got that bump in viewership.

 You’re now well on your way to gaining thousands of followers and becoming the next king of the internet.